 I’ve published short fiction in The Walrus, Prairie Fire, and The New Quarterly.
 My most recent short story appeared in The Walrus.

 I live in Winnipeg, Manitoba, Treaty 1 territory.
-I grew up in Burkina Faso, and hold an MFA in creative writing from the University of British Columbia.
+I hold an MFA in creative writing from the University of British Columbia.

 I’m represented by CookeMcDermid literary agency.